sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 Congratulation !
 A "robot" will respond to your command confirming the opening of the pull request in the Julia registry and, if the package meet all the requirements, it should soon automatically registered (once a 3 days waiting period has elapsed) and everyone will be able to simply add and use it with `(@v1.X) pkg> add MyAwesomePackage`.
 If something goes wrong - in our case let's say that we forgot to put the upper bound for Julia itself - you will receive an informative message explaining what went wrong and we can try the registration again (issuing an other `@JuliaRegistrator register` "command", that in turn will update the pull request).

+#### Further development of the package

+In the most basic situation, we would keep the `main` branch locally, continue our development, and when we consider it is "time" to release a new version we just change the `version` information in the package `Project.toml`, we commit/push the new "version" and we raise the `@JuliaRegistrator register` "command" again in GitHub.
+This will have the effect to register the new version in the Julia official Register, with TagBot creating an equivalent version on the GitHub repository.